 Training for experts in the sanitation sector

-Title: Reforming technical and vocational education and training in Viet Nam – activity area ‘Training for experts in the sanitation sector’
+Title: Reforming technical and vocational education and training in Viet Nam – field of activity 3: training for experts in the sanitation sector

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Lead executing agency: Ministry of Labour, Invalids and Social Affairs (MoLISA)

 Viet Nam is aiming to become an industrialised country by 2020 while following a path of green growth.
 Vocational education is central to this aspiration, with the demand for skilled workers increasing steadily as the economy continues to grow, new technical challenges emerge and the country pursues regional and international competitiveness.

 Viet Nam’s technical and vocational education and training (TVET) system is not yet adequately focused on the country’s economic and social needs.
 The employment potential in growth sectors cannot be utilised owing to a lack of skilled workers.
 At the same time, around one million people enter the labour market each year in search of employment to earn a living.

 The Government of Viet Nam has therefore put vocational skills training and employment promotion at the heart of its development goals.
 It aims to raise the proportion of trained workers from 32 per cent at present to 55 per cent by 2020.
 It also wants to align vocational training more closely with the demands of a green and sustainable economy.